 These Community College Rules of Procurement were drafted by participating statewide community college representatives with the intent that Sections 100 and 200 be adopted in their entirety and remain unchanged by their respective institutions unless modified by participating committee members at a later date and subsequently ratified by all their Local Contract Review Boards.
 Section 300 has been specifically set aside to address the unique philosophies, cultures, and/or concerns of the various community colleges, voting districts, and Local Contract Review Boards.
-In the event of conflict between rules or sections within these Community College Rules of Procurement, the rules in Section 300 (excluding Appendix B), shall take precedence over the rules in Sections 100 and/or 200 except as otherwise expressly provided in Sections 100 and 200; in all cases, Sections 100, 200, and 300 (excluding Appendix B), shall take precedence over Appendix B.
+In the event of conflict between rules or sections within these Community College Rules of Procurement, the rules in Section 300 (excluding Appendix A), shall take precedence over the rules in Sections 100 and/or 200 except as otherwise expressly provided in Sections 100 and 200; in all cases, Sections 100, 200, and 300 (excluding Appendix A), shall take precedence over Appendix A.

-CCR.301 Consultant Selection: Architectural, Engineering, Land Surveying and Related Services Contracts (See also OAR 137, Division 48, contained in Appendix B.) CCR.302 Contract Amendments & Reinstatements (See also OAR 137-047-0800 contained in Appendix B.) CCR.304 Cumulative Awards of Small Contracts (i.e., Anti-Fragmenting Rule) CCR.308 Energy Management Controls Systems CCR.310 Exception (Including Sole Source) - Purchases of Goods or Services through CCR.312 Personal Services Contracts (Amends CCR.250.)
-CCR.314 Public Contracts Under Certain Dollar Amount: Small Procurements and Intermediate Procurements (See also ORS 279B.065 and 279B.070.)
-CCR.316 Rejection of an Offer (Amendments to OAR 137-047-0640 and 137-049-0440 contained in Appendix B.) CCR.318 Space Rentals (hotels, conferences, temporary offices, etcetera) CCR.320 Property Disposition
+CCR.301 Consultant Selection: Architects, Engineers, Photogrammetrists, Transportation Planners, Land Surveyors and Providers of Related Services Contracts (See also OAR 137-048-0210(2)(b), contained in Appendix A.) CCR.302 Contract Amendments & Reinstatements (See also OAR 137-047-0800 contained in Appendix A.) CCR.304 Cumulative Awards of Small Contracts (i.e., Anti-Fragmenting Rule) CCR.306 Educational & Institutional Cooperative Service, Incorporated CCR.308 Energy Management Controls Systems CCR.310 Exception (Including Sole Source) - Purchases of Goods or Services through CCR.312 Personal Services Contracts (Amends CCR.250.)
+CCR.314 Public Contracts Under Certain Dollar Amounts: Small Procurements and Intermediate Procurements (See also ORS 279B.065 and 279B.070.)
+CCR.316 Rejection of an Offer (Amendments to OAR 137-047-0640 & 137-049-0440 contained in Appendix A.) CCR.317 Source Selection CCR.318 Space Rentals (hotels, conferences, temporary offices, etcetera) CCR.319 Personal Property, Used (Purchase of) CCR.320 Special Risk Insurance Policies